maelstrom-software/maelstrom/doc/book/head/src/run/spec-fields.md

 optional `use` field.
 The `name` field specifies the URI of the image to use, as documented [here](../container-images.html#container-image-uris).

-The `use` fiels must be a list of strings specifying what parts of the container image to use for the job spec.
+The `use` fields must be a list of strings specifying what parts of the container image to use for the job spec.
 It must contain a non-empty subset of:
   - `layers`<a id="image-use-layers">: This sets the
 	[`use_layers`](../spec.md#use_layers) field in the job spec's image value.